epifluidlab/epifluidlab.github.io/README.md

 ## Deploying

-Just push to `main`.
+Just push to `master`.
 GitHub Actions will build and deploy automatically.
 Takes about a minute.

 ```
 git add .